niemopen/niem-naming-design-rules/ndr-feedback.md

 - [x] Mixing different levels of detail?
 A NIEM message contains properties, which can be either objects or literal values.

+- [x] Figure 3-7

+Should the line be there between Property and Class?
+ObjectProperty has a class; DataProperty has a Datatype.
+But Property also has a Class, so DataProperty inherits its class?

 ## 3.5 NIEM model representations: XSD and CMF

 - [x] Conformance testing...